High Sunderland: Studio

 The studio is separate rectangular two-storey building, also in Modernist style, on a sloping woodland site about 100 m south of the main house.
 It was designed in 1969 and completed in 1972.
 Its design incorporates elements of Frank Lloyd Wright's Fallingwater, combining the horizontal modular glazing adopted by Womersely in the main house at High Sunderland and for his own house at The Rig, with the concrete elements that Womersley used at the Gala Fairydean stadium at Netherdale in Galashiels and his 1963 Nuffield Transplantation Surgery Unit at the Western General Hospital.

 It was constructed using deep horizontal concrete beams supported by four main concrete columns, and with glazing in anodised aluminium frames.
 It stands on a brick plinth, with an overhanging upper floor, and a central brick service core extending through to the flat roof.
 A concrete bridge provides access directly to the upper floor from the rising ground to the north.
 The open plan interior studio is arranged on two floors around the stairs and services in the central brick core.
 Kitchens were added to both floors in 2006.

 The studio won a RIBA award in 1973 for its design and use of materials, and the same year it also won the Centenary Medal of the Edinburgh Architectural Association.
 It was listed in Category B in 1994, and upgraded to Category A in July 2002.

 With Klein's business in financial difficulties, the studio was sold in 1982 and used by Borders Enterprise for a short time as Textile Information Centre.
 It was sold to a private owner in around 2000, and permission was given in 2006 to convert the studio to residential use, including adding a new structure to the roof, but it remains unused and in poor repair.
 It has been on the Buildings at Risk Register since 2002.
+In July 2025 the estate agents Savills announced that they had been instructed to sell the property by auction, with a guide price of £18,000, but it was sold for £279,000 to a coalition of design and conservation charities led by the National Trust for Scotland.